 From here, you can remove the sharing, or change the role of the person.
 You can also give the person access to see living people in the tree.

-Yes, you can!
-To share an Ancestry family tree with a non-member, you will use either the email option or the shareable link.
+You can send a Tree invitation to someone who does not have a subscription to Ancestry.
+To share with a non-member, you will use either the email option or the shareable link.

 A free guest account can browse person profiles, and view images that you uploaded as a source.
 They can’t view the images from Ancestry sources, although they can see the text descriptions.